janppires/FolderPhotoSync/README.md

 # Features
 - Extracts the date from parent folder names (e.g., `2022-03-17`).
 - Updates EXIF metadata (DateTime, DateTimeOriginal, DateTimeDigitized) to midday (12:00:00) of the folder date.
-- Sets filesystem modification and access timestamps to the same midday date.
+- Sets filesystem modification and access timestamps, and creation time where supported, to the same midday date for both images and videos.
-- Preserves folder structure while copying photos to a new destination.
+- Preserves folder structure while copying photos and videos to a new destination.
-- Supports JPEG and PNG image formats.
+- Supports JPEG, PNG, and MP4 file formats.
 - Compatible with NAS setups (e.g., Synology) mounted on macOS.
 - Note: Creation time (`birthtime`) on macOS is not updated directly by this script.
 See Troubleshooting for workarounds.